bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 hare.
                Some veal forcemeat.
-               2†oz. of butter.
+               2‡Ø∫. of butter.
                1 onion, stuck with 6 cloves.
                2 glasses of port wine.
-               1Ω pint of gravy or stock.
+               1Ì†∞int of gravy or stock.
                1 lemon.

 _Method._--Dry the hare well and cut it in pieces.